oindrillac/aicoe-osc-demo/notebooks/demo1/README.md

 ## Initial Setup

 * In order to access the environment for the development of the project, you will have to be added to the users [here](https://github.com/orgs/os-climate/teams/odh-env-users).
+Create an issue [here](https://github.com/os-climate/aicoe-osc-demo/issues)

 * Once added to the user’s list, you would be able to access [JupyterHub](jupyterhub-odh-jupyterhub.apps.odh-cl1.apps.os-climate.org), Kubeflow [Pipelines](http://ml-pipeline-ui-kubeflow.apps.odh-cl1.apps.os-climate.org/), [Trino](https://cloudbeaver-odh-trino.apps.odh-cl1.apps.os-climate.org/), and the [Superset Dashboard](https://superset-secure-odh-superset.apps.odh-cl1.apps.os-climate.org/).